 Applicants will need to create an account at https://apply.atsu.edu/ for access to the online application.
 Instructions are included on how to complete the application and provide us with all required documentation.
 If you have any questions regarding the online application, please call Admissions at 866.626.2878, ext.
 2237.

-Applications must be postmarked no later than March 1 of the academic year to which admission is sought.
+Application materials must be received no later than March 1 of the academic year to which admission is sought.
 Applicants are encouraged to apply far in advance of the March 1 deadline.
 Additional information regarding the program application deadline date, tuition and expenses, and related financial assistance can be found at www.atsu.edu, or email inquiries may be sent to firstname.lastname@example.org.